Photo courtesy of Courtney Green, 2013 SISA Fellow

 - Seek out an apprenticeship that complements your academic work.
 For instance, an art or art history student might apprentice with a master Indian artist or artisan.

-Applications deadline for fellowship is Sunday, December 1, 2013, for travel to India in the summer of 2014.
-Students who wish to apply are encouraged to read blogs written by previous students and watch the video recordings of presentations available on our website.
+Applications deadline for fellowship will be in early December (official date is TBA), for travel to India in the summer of 2015.
+Students who wish to apply are encouraged to read blogs written by previous students and watch video recordings of previous years' presentations.

-It is mandatory for students to have contacted NGOs in India who work in their field of interest before they apply.
+It is mandatory for students to have contacted Indian NGOs in their field of interest before they apply.